Cycling to the Kaali Meteorite Craters on Saaremaa

 The island’s biggest city Kuressaare is popular as a holiday and spa resort, but it’s definitely not crawling with visitors like the capital Tallinn.
 Beyond the tourist office, accents are heavier, and I sometimes had to speak English a little slower.
 Still, one won’t miss anything here and it’s as connected to the internet as any other place in Estonia.
 It’s also very flat and easy to walk around, with the episcopal castle, which pre-dates the 450-year-old city, being the main attraction.

-Here’s another fun fact that attracted me to the island: Estonia has the highest density of meteorite craters in the world, and in the village of Kaali, there is a cluster of craters which are estimated to have been formed between 4000-7600 years ago.
+Here’s another fun fact that attracted me to the island: Estonia has the highest density of meteorite craters in the world, and in the village of Kaali, there is a cluster of craters that are estimated to have been formed between 4000-7600 years ago.
 They are the only ones in the world that can be found in a populated area.
-Being just 20km away from Kuressaare they were quite accessible to me – provided I had personal transport.
+Being just 20 km away from Kuressaare, they were quite accessible to me – provided I had personal transport.

 The town’s bike rental shop was closed for the weekend, so I had to settle for a heavy bicycle with a basket from the hotel near the castle.
 It was more appropriate for a ride around a Dutch city than a marathon-length journey, but it’s a beautiful day and this was my only chance!
 At least there were cogs on the rear wheel to make it a bit easier.
 With a camera, a map and some water in the basket, crazy old me set off for the countryside.
 And what a scenic ride it was!

-Then climb a little staircase near the school and the oak tree that former presidents Meri and Halonen (of Finland) planted.
-The pond is the main crater.
+Then climb a little staircase near the school and the oak tree that former presidents Lennart Meri and Tarja Halonen (of Estonia and Finland respectively) planted.
+The pond is the main crater of the Kaali meteorite crater field.
 It’s remarkable how there aren’t any plants growing out of the middle of the water after so many millennia.
-One can walk around the rocky edge of the pond like I did, but beware the mosquitoes!
+One can walk around the rocky edge of the pond as I did, but beware the mosquitoes!

 If it weren’t for biting insects, it’d make a great place for quiet contemplation.
 I met only a group of seven visitors and another cyclist, all locals, and the latter had a fascinating description of the people on the neighbouring island of Muhu.
-Their eyes shine like the moon.
+Their eyes shine like the moon, he said.